-The Lower Loop of Central Park is one of the most popular bike rides in NYC.
-It’s a scenic, easy ride, and car-free on weekends and select times on weekdays.
+The Southern Loop of Central Park is one of the most popular bike rides in NYC.
+It’s a scenic, easy ride – and car-free on weekends and select times on weekdays.

 The greenway along the Hudson River is one of the most popular places to ride.
 It offers beautiful water views and a dedicated bike path that is closed to car traffic.

 The waterfront along DUMBO and Brooklyn Heights has been revitalized into a park with a bike path offering breathtaking views of the Manhattan skyline.

 The High Line is a 1.45-mile-long elevated walking path converted from an old railroad that runs through Chelsea along the West Side of Manhattan.

 The National September 11 Memorial and Museum commemorate the 9/11 terrorist attacks, and honor the memory of the 2,977 lives that were lost.

 The Metropolitan Museum of Art is one of the largest and most visited museums in the world, housing more than two million works of art spanning 5,000 years.

 Bike-related events and festivals that are easy to get to by Citi Bike.

 Classes offered by local organizations on topics like bike safety and riding skills.